Why is this important?

-In England and Wales, if you need advice on the options available for arranging child maintenance and for advice on how to set up a voluntary child maintenance agreement, you can contact the Child Maintenance Options Service.
-Their helpline number is: 0800 988 0988.
-You can also go to the Service's website at: www.cmoptions.org.
+If you need advice on the options available for arranging child maintenance and for advice on how to set up a voluntary child maintenance agreement, you can contact the Child Maintenance Options Service at www.cmoptions.org.

 The Child Maintenance Options Service can help you:

 - understand the options for making a child maintenance arrangement

 - check that any existing arrangement is right for you and your child

 - estimate how much child maintenance you would pay or get

 - refer you to other organisations for help and advice.